 Like many archaeological sites where buildings are involved, the remains of Siponto’s early Christian church are best viewed from above.
 This is why the walls of ancient buildings are often re-built, it is an attempt to make the layout and structure more obvious.

 Instead of rebuilding the walls with stone, at Siponto the artist Edoardo Tresoldi has re-created the basilica with wire mesh.
 In this unique re-construction, we are at once able to visualise a complete basilica while still being able to enjoy the archaeological remains.
-Take a look at the extraordinary installation in the following video (only 1.50 minutes), or have a look at this extensive collection of photographs published by Blind Eye Factory.
+Take a look at the extraordinary installation in the following video (only 1.50 minutes), or have a look at this extensive collection of photographs by the Blind Eye Factory published by the Huffington Post.